Chart Color Schemes

 Blacks Beach features high concentrations of family households and group households, with a higher-than-average median household size

-Family households account for 80.0% of all households, including 35.5% couples with children, 25.7% couples without children, and 17.3% single parent families.
-Non-family households make up the remaining 20.0%, with lone person households at 16.3% and group households comprising 4.1%.
+Family households constitute 80.0% of all households, including 35.5% couples with children, 25.7% couples without children, and 17.3% single parent families.
+Non-family households account for the remaining 20.0%, with lone person households at 16.3% and group households comprising 4.1% of the total.
 The median household size is 2.8 people, larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households